GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 > Em < 0
 > ```

-- This means the residue remains fully protonated across all redox conditions.
-These residues are not redox-active and do not respond directly to changes in Eₕ.
+- This indicates that the basic residue remains fully protonated over the entire Eₕ range sampled.
+Because it does not undergo a redox transition within this range, its protonation state is insensitive to changes in Eₕ and is not directly redox-active.
 - Only the heme shows a true midpoint potential, while most amino acids either remain fully protonated/deprotonated or respond indirectly through redox-coupled protonation.

 ### Redox–proton coupled residue